TYPES OF SALTWATER RODS & REELS

 Things to consider when purchasing saltwater rods and reels:

-- Most saltwater fishing rods are made of graphite or fiberglass.
-Graphite rods are stiffer and more sensitive, while fiberglass fishing rods are tougher and more powerful.
+- Most saltwater rods are made of graphite or fiberglass.
+Graphite rods are stiffer and more sensitive, while fiberglass rods are tougher and more powerful.

-- Saltwater fishing reels are classified as high-speed or low-speed.
-High-speed reels use a gear ratio greater than 6:1 to retrieve baits at breakneck speed.
-Low-speed reels, with a ratio less than 4:1, offer more power for fighting big fish.
-Some reels allow anglers to switch from high speed to low speed with the push of a button.
+- Saltwater reels are classified as high-speed or low-speed.
+High-speed saltwater reels use a gear ratio greater than 6:1 to retrieve baits at breakneck speed.
+Low-speed saltwater reels, with a ratio less than 4:1, offer more power for fighting big fish.
+Some saltwater spinning reels even allow anglers to switch from high speed to low speed with the push of a button.

 - Another quality to consider when picking out a reel is line capacity, which will usually be marked on the body of the reel in feet or yards per pound test of line.
 Drag pressure is measured in pounds and should be adjusted to one-third the breaking strength of the line.

-- Use a saltwater reel that matches the recommended line weight marked on the rod.
+- And remember, the best saltwater fishing reels are those that match the recommended line weights marked on the rod.
 To pick the right rod for the type of saltwater fishing you want to do, look at the recommended lure weight and match it to the size bait or lure you intend to use.

 Spinning gear uses a spinning reel with a fixed spool that is mounted below the spinning rod.
-Because the spool of the spinning reel is stationary, it is more difficult for the angler to tangle the line when casting.
+Because the spool of the spinning reel is stationary, it is more difficult for the angler to tangle the line when casting spinning reels.
+For this reason, spinning rod and reel combos are among the most popular beginner fishing rods.
 A spinning rod will have wider guides to catch the large loops of line leaving the spool on the cast.

 Many anglers prefer spinning reels for working lures such as top-water poppers and high-speed plugs.
 Also, spinning reels can cast lighter saltwater lures and baits than conventional reels.